vagnur/firefly_algorithm/README.md

 ## Algorithm

 For more information about cuckoo search see _Yang, X. S. (2010).
-Firefly algorithm, stochastic test functions and design optimisation.
-International Journal of Bio-Inspired Computation, 2(2), 78-84._
+Firefly algorithm, Levy flights and global optimization.
+In Research and development in intelligent systems XXVI (pp. 209-218).
+Springer, London._

 For more information about Levy Flights see chapter 2 of _Yang, X. S. (2010).
 Nature-inspired metaheuristic algorithms.
 Luniver press._